 18. Event Planning

-The biggest events — weddings, reunions, graduation parties — are often moments that people never forget.
-You can play a key role in making memories for countless people by starting your own event planning business.
+The biggest events — weddings, reunions, graduation parties — are moments that people never forget.
+You can play a key role in making great memories for countless people by starting your own event planning business.
 As the pandemic recedes, the industry has been growing fast and is now worth $3 billion in the US alone, so the opportunity is real.
 If you enjoy organizing and planning, this could be the perfect venture for you — and now’s a great time to do it.

 More and more people are looking to plan long-delayed major events, from weddings to reunions to memorials and more.
 You can grab a piece of this growing market with a bit of training, confidence and organizational skills.
 Starting an event planning business requires little investment, and event planners often make 15-20 percent of the total cost.
 So just imagine how good you’ll feel working from home while planning a $100,000 wedding reception!

 19. Retail Store